Ryan Giggs faces retrial after previous jury discharged

 - Published

-Former Manchester United footballer Ryan Giggs is to face a retrial on controlling behaviour and assault charges, a judge has ruled.
+Former Manchester United footballer Ryan Giggs is to face a retrial over allegations he assaulted his ex-girlfriend, a judge has ruled.

 The judge set a new trial date of 31 July next year at a short hearing on Wednesday at Manchester Crown Court.